Dliv3/Venom/README.md

   ```
   (node 1) >>> shell
-  You can execute dispather in this shell :D, 'exit' to exit.
+  You can execute commands in this shell :D, 'exit' to exit.
   bash: no job control in this shell
   bash-3.2$ whoami
   whoami